- Basic Equipment: Defibrillator, ventilator, and trauma sets are vital.

 What did the 2025 regulation change regarding ambulance staffing?

-The 2025 regulation clarified minimum staffing requirements by ambulance type: emergency and ICU ambulances require at least 3 crew members, while patient transport ambulances require at least 2.
-[4][5] Additionally, the June 2025 amendment (Article 7/4) made Ministry-mandated training programs compulsory for all ambulance health personnel.
+Article 7 of the base regulation (Official Gazette 8/1/2025) clarified minimum staffing requirements by ambulance type: emergency and Intensive Care Unit (ICU) ambulances require at least 3 crew members, while patient transport ambulances require at least 2.
+[6] Additionally, the June 2025 amendment (Official Gazette 24/6/2025-32936, Article 3) made Ministry-mandated training programs compulsory for ambulance health personnel.
 [5]

 24/7 emergency ambulance service across Istanbul.
 Fast response, fully equipped team.